rcvink/feedback/README.md

 - MongoDB:
   - unified usage of JSON across the board to ease the CRUD process.

+## Deployment

+The app was deployed to Heroku instead of any alternatives primarily for convenience.

+At a future stage, the option of deploying this app using an IaaS should be explored.
+This would allow greater flexibility which may be beneficial if the app were scaled up to handle greater traffic.

 ## Next steps

+The following possibilities would be considered in future if development of this app were continued:

+- Use of Continuous Integration e.g. Travis CI to ensure problems are detected early.
+- Deployment via a more flexible option e.g. IaaS.
+- Extraction of router responsibilities to controller modules to improve app's adherence to SOLID.
+- Increased test coverage.
+- Rewrite all code to ES6 standards, using a transpiler such as Babel for production.
+- Use of a bundler e.g. Webpack to store modules in a dependency graph and minify assets.
+- True separation of front-end and back-end apps.
+Currently the back-end serves the front-end HTML via Pug, Express' default view engine.
+- Separated front-end and back-end apps running in containers.

 ## Resources